Euronet Worldwide trumps Ant Financial's offer to buy MoneyGram

 MoneyGram is one of the biggest players in the global remittance market and a takeover would enable Kansas-based Euronet to better compete against digital startups which are transforming the money transfer business.

-"Euronet is the number four traditional offline global player via its Ria brand so it's not a surprise they have tried to crash the party," said Michael Kent, the CEO of money transfer business Azimo.
+"Euronet is the No.4 traditional offline global player via its Ria brand so it's not a surprise they have tried to crash the party," said Michael Kent, the CEO of money transfer business Azimo.
 "Should be a major synergy play there."

 Euronet has four money transfer businesses, including Ria, IME, HiFX and XE.
 Euronet focuses more on independent agents, while MoneyGram targets large retailers and national post offices.